Photos courtesy of InQuire Photography | Aslan Ntumba

 Through Inclusive Learning Plans (ILP) and disability services, Isobel has a range of resources to implement into her studies; these include the assistance of note-takers to attend sessions, as well as assistive technologies, mentoring, and support.
 These extra aids can be the difference between being able to study or not.
 Isobel uses the note-takers on a bad day when she cannot comprehend going out of the house and her mobility becomes too much, meaning she can continue her studies without worrying about attendance or participation.
 When being asked where she usually studies on campus, Isobel lets out a laugh.
 The only place she can study is her bed.

 Things are not always easy on campus.
-When Isobel found a rubbish skip in one of the disabled parking bays, all she could do was protested to the School of Anthropology.
+When Isobel found a rubbish skip in one of the disabled parking bays, all she could do was protest to the School of Anthropology.
 She assumed that her complaint would not make any difference.
 It was removed the next day with the help of anthropology’s disability team.
-Shelley Malekia, the Student Pastoral Support Co-ordinator, is passionate about accessibility on campus: “Everyone who works or studies here should be able to access all they need without a struggle.
+Shelley Malekia, the Student Pastoral Support Co-ordinator of the school, is passionate about accessibility on campus: “Everyone who works or studies here should be able to access all they need without a struggle.
 In this day and age, equality is so important but sadly it’s not a perfect world.”

 Having disabilities in her close family, Shelley has seen problems in accessibility first-hand.
 She tells me about the particular annoyance with Canterbury High Street where the architectural interest of buildings often restricts the change to more accessible buildings.
 Accessible toilets are placed around but not enough is being done to ensure new developments.
 She expressed to me her frustration with it, believing “because of listed buildings in Canterbury, accessibility isn’t a priority.
 It seems people care more about the history of buildings rather than human beings being able to have access”.

-University has opened Isobel’s eyes to the blind eye to accessibility in public.
-A day out to new places can often leave people with disabilities feeling secondary when there is no support.
+A day out to new places can often leave people with disabilities feeling secondary when there is no support but University has shown Isobel the blind eye to accessibility.
 Isobel explains: “it’s not that as a disabled person I am not suitable for the world, it is that the world hasn’t provided sufficient accessibility.
 Now I know that I should have accessibility provided for me because the University has treated me like that.”

 Accessibility in the general public has many flaws.
 Outside of campus, care and funding are not the same.
 As an example, Isobel tells me about taking her first trip to the osteopath inside the Spitfire Ground, where Kent plays county cricket.
 They did not offer any nearby disabled parking spaces, had no automatic disabled access doors, had only narrow hallways and doorframes which are no suitable for wheelchairs, as well as having an outdated creaky lift inside the building.
 If Isobel had been alone, she would not have been able to go to her appointment.
 When discussing these issues to the receptionist, the only excuse given was that “this is an osteopath for sports injuries”.
 Isobel’s disability was a complication of an early sports injury.